aiman-al-masoud/cinciarellang/docs/wiki/1-data-types/0-lists/README.md

 # Lists

 A list is an ordered set of potentially heterogenous elements.
-You can create a list through the usual square-bracket literal notation:
+You can create a list through the commonplace square-bracket literal notation:

 ```
 x = [0, 1.0, true, []]